sef-global/sef-site/pull_request_template.md

 <!---  Include an animated GIF or screenshot if the change affects the UI.  -->

 ## Security checks
- - Confirmed that this PR doesn't commit any keys, passwords, tokens, usernames, or other secrets? yes/no
+- [ ] This PR doesn't commit any keys, passwords, tokens, usernames, or other secrets.

 ## Related PRs
 <!--- List any other related PRs -->